WTTA: History

 In September 2013, WTTA rebranded as "Great 38", the branding it had used for much of the 1990s.
 It was the second Sinclair-owned or -operated MyNetworkTV affiliate to drop references to the programming from the station's on-air branding since Cincinnati's WSTR-TV restored its "Star 64" branding in September 2009, and the first entirely not to use the network's "blue TV" branding and imaging motif.
 In conjunction with the rebranding, WTTA began producing several local programs.
-Our Issues is a community affairs program.
-Health Matters is a health and lifestyle program based upon paid content.
-Both programs are hosted by Jenn Holloway.
+Our Issues was a community affairs program, and Health Matters was a health and lifestyle program based upon paid content.
+Both programs were hosted by Jenn Holloway.
 In April 2014, WTTA and the Tampa Bay Rowdies soccer club announced a marketing and broadcast partnership.
-Under the deal, the station broadcasts twelve Saturday night Rowdies home games, which are preceded by a half-hour pregame show, Rowdies Kickoff.
+Under the deal, the station broadcast twelve Saturday night Rowdies home games, which were preceded by a half-hour pregame show, Rowdies Kickoff.
 WTTA aired Rowdies home games during the 2014 and 2015 seasons.

 On August 20, 2014, Sinclair announced that it would sell WTTA, along with WHTM in Harrisburg (which Sinclair, on behalf of Allbritton was planning on to divest) KXRM-TV and KXTU-LD in Colorado Springs, to Media General in a swap for WJAR in Providence, Rhode Island, WLUK-TV and WCWF in Green Bay, and WTGS in Savannah, Georgia.
 The swap, part of Media General's merger with LIN Media, made WTTA a sister station to Media General flagship station WFLA-TV.
 A condition of the sale maintained the station's affiliation with Sinclair's American Sports Network package of college sports.
 WHTM's sale of Media General was explored nearly two months earlier, and it was completed, nearly three months before the Media General/LIN deal was completed.
 The sale was completed on December 19.

 Shortly after Media General closed on WTTA, its separate Web site was shut down and replaced with a redirect to a separate section of WFLA-TV's Web site.

 On January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
 WFLA and WTTA became part of the newly-minted Nexstar Media Group on January 17, 2017.

 As a sister to WFLA-TV, WTTA airs NBC programming at times WFLA-TV cannot do so.
 During Hurricane Irma in 2017, WTTA carried the Sunday Night Football Week 1 contest between the New York Giants and Dallas Cowboys while WFLA-TV had hurricane coverage.

 In May 2023, CBS News and Stations announced that its CW affiliates, including Tampa station WTOG, would cease their affiliation with the network in September 2023 and become independent stations.
 Nexstar Media Group announced on June 14, 2023, that WTTA would take over the CW affiliation for the Tampa market on September 1, with MyNetworkTV shifting to the same time slot on the same day to the recently acquired WSNN-LD (channel 39), though WTTA continues to retain a second run of the lineup as part of its late night schedule.